-2. "Short" flash (thumb) drives do not work.
+- There may be a physical incompatibility between the drive and the LabQuest preventing a connection.
+Physically short USB flash drives may not work.
 The USB “A” connector (the silver part) must be at least 12 mm in length from the base to the tip.
-There are some USB drives that are shorter and have problems connecting to many computers and other devices.
-Additionally, some USB drives are too wide and are obstructed from complete insertion by the casing of the LabQuest unit.
+There are some USB drives that have short connectors, and so have problems connecting to many computers and other devices.
+Additionally, some USB drive cases are too wide, preventing the connector from complete insertion by the casing of the LabQuest unit.

 a.
-Right click on the drive icon and choose Properties.
+Right-click the drive icon and choose Properties.

-b.
-Click the tools tab and select "check now"

 c.
+Click the tools tab and select “check now”.

-Check both boxes, "Automatically fix file system errors" and "Scan and attempt recovery of bad sectors"
+d.
+Check both boxes, “Automatically fix file system errors” and “Scan and attempt recovery of bad sectors”.

 b.
 Select the USB drive in the left column (with a white icon).

 c.
 Choose the Erase tab and ensure that the format is “MS-DOS (FAT)”.

 d.
 If the format is not “MS-DOS (FAT),” you will need to choose the Erase option.
 This will reformat the drive in the MS-DOS (FAT) format, erasing any existing data on the drive.